kkhalifah/Portfolio/README.md

 <a href="https://github.com/kkhalifah/Rijks-Museum-API">GitHub Code</a>

 Swear Jar App:
-An application with two views, which makes an API call to test the value of a word.<br>
+An application with two views, which makes an API call to test the value of a word and stores the values in a separate view.<br>
 <a href="https://kkhalifah.github.io/Final-Project/#!/index">Live Site</a> <br>
 <a href="https://github.com/kkhalifah/Final-Project">GitHub Code</a>

+Ticket Reservation App:
+Application which reserves guests and scopes the information to the page.
+<a href="https://kkhalifah.github.io/reservation-ticket-app/">Live Site</a> <br>
+<a href="https://github.com/kkhalifah/reservation-ticket-app">GitHub Code</a>

 Websites: